riscv/docs-dev-guide/README.md

 - In your text editor, create a new file.
 - Assign a name and save with the .adoc extension.
-- In the first line, add `[[file_name]]` and in the second line, use a double "==" to indicate a topic heading, add some content, and save the file with an `.adoc` file extension.
+- In the first line, add `[file_name]` (using a meaningful string for the filename) and in the second line, use a double "==" to indicate a topic heading, add some content, and save the file with an `.adoc` file extension.
-- In the header file, add `include::filename.adoc` and save it.
+- In the header file, add `include::file_name.adoc` and save it.

-NOTE: Blank lines are not allowed in between the `include::filename.adoc` files.
+NOTE: Blank lines are not allowed in between the `include::file_name.adoc` files.

 ## HTML build

+Building in HTML is a good way to check that your content under development builds properly.

-As soon as you have installed asciidoctor , you can build content from any .adoc file on your own machine:
+As soon as you have installed asciidoctor, you can build HTML content from any `.adoc` file on your own machine:

 - CD into the directory that contains your `.adoc` files.